glukash/glu-image/README.md

 // ...

-// chain another methods after save() method for animated gif files
+// chaining another methods after save() method for animated gif files
 // is available only with forked version of GifCreator GluImage::get( $path_to_images.'/01.gif' )
 	->resize(540,360)